Confessions of a Cholera Girl

 (25:22 – 25:38)

-So, you want to have like a vaccinated population.
-If they are not having access to healthcare, they are not going to know like when something is wrong.
-Their nutritional status, if you are already malnourished, then like when you get sick, it will have a much harsher toll on you than it would have if you were like eating your vegetables.
+So you want to have like a vaccinated population.
+If they’re not having access to healthcare, they’re not going to know like when something’s wrong.
+Their nutritional status, if you are already malnourished, then like when you get sick, it’ll have a much harsher toll on you than it would have if you were like eating your vegetables.

 (25:38 – 26:01)

-And these people that are displaced do not always like can do that.
+And these people that are displaced don’t always like have the opportunity to do that.
 But what I want to talk about is proximity to safe water and functioning bathrooms.
-So- Before that, I have heard of cases, it may have been with Haiti, in which some of the disease outbreaks occur from volunteers coming to there to help, to bring a pathogen in with them.
+So- Before that, I’ve heard of cases, it may have been with Haiti, in which some of the disease outbreaks actually occur from volunteers coming to there to help out, to actually bring a pathogen in with them.

 (26:02 – 26:32)

-I did not read about that, but it would make sense in the same way that like the same thing happened with like America, whenever Columbus and them came, you can transmit.
-So, like if a population does not have an acquired immunity, and they have not been exposed to like a pathogen, someone brings it in, it is entirely new, the population will be like heavily hit.
-I do not remember specifically what, but I do remember Haiti after their 2010 earthquake reading that they had a lot of outbreaks.
+I didn’t read about that, but it would make sense in the same way that like the same thing happened with like America, whenever Columbus and them came, you can transmit.
+So like if a population doesn’t have an acquired immunity, and they haven’t been exposed to like a pathogen, someone brings it in, it’s entirely new, the population will be like heavily hit.
+I don’t remember specifically what, but I do remember Haiti after their 2010 earthquake reading that they had a lot of outbreaks.

 (26:32 – 26:51)

-I remember like news about it, how just like horrible and like sick the people were because they did not have access to like clean water and bathrooms.
-And so, in those conditions, it like allows a lot of like fecal-oral diseases to just like thrive.
+I remember like news about it, how just like horrible and like sick the people were because they didn’t have access to like clean water and bathrooms.
+And so in those conditions, it like allows a lot of like fecal-oral diseases to just like thrive.
 What kind of fecal-oral diseases?
 In Haiti?
 Yeah.

 (26:51 – 27:15)

 What is a fecal-oral disease?
 Okay.
-So, a fecal-oral disease is a like infection that occurs typically through the consumption of something that is contaminated with like fecal matter.
-So, it is not from like ****, it is more from someone like wiping and not washing their hands or, I mean, you could probably catch something that way, but that is not the primary way that people are catching things.
+So a fecal-oral disease is a like infection that occurs typically through the consumption of something that’s contaminated with like fecal matter.
+So it’s not from like ****, it’s more from someone like wiping and not washing their hands or, I mean, you could probably catch something that way, but that’s not the primary way that people are catching things.

 (27:16 – 27:36)

-It is more so like so in like an underdeveloped nation; they might be dumping their sewer into the river they are also pulling water from.
-So that is where a lot of your fecal-oral diseases are thriving.
-What is an example?
+It’s more so like so in like an underdeveloped nation, they might be dumping their sewer into the river they’re also pulling water from.
+So that’s where a lot of your fecal-oral diseases are thriving.
+What’s an example?
 One fecal-oral disease that I am particularly intrigued by is cholera.

 (27:37 – 27:58)